-When WFW Global LLP data is included within our calculations, the pay gap is reduced at both mean and median measures.
-We also see our mean bonus gap decrease.
+When WFW Global LLP data is included within our calculations, our mean pay gap is reduced.
+We also see our bonus gaps reduced.
 This reflects the number of women in senior roles, including Global Business Function Directors, employed by WFW Global LLP.

-Since our last report, our Gender Pay Gap for both of our UK entities combined has increased by 3 percentage points at the mean and 5 percentage points at the median.
-As with our statutory figures, employees in our lower pay quartiles returning from furlough will influence on our pay gap.
+Since our last report, our Gender Pay Gap for both of our UK entities combined has increased by 4 percentage points at the mean and 7 percentage points at the median.
+Small increases in the proportion of women in our lower pay quartiles, combined with a decrease in the proportion of women in the upper middle pay quartile, has contributed to our pay gap widening.